Current Article

 On the other hand, birds living in aquatic environments not always have a more developed gland than non-aquatic birds … The role could be more complex than a feather waterproofing function.”

 As such, are we paying bottled water prices for a run-of-the-mill feather whose floatation qualities largely lie in its surface tension?
-It appears plausible.
+Facts make this assertion plausible.

 A study by the British Royal Society of Science suggests that the preen gland in sandpipers changes its secretion during the mating season, and is in part used to “sign” the nest.
-Similar to what your dog does to your carpet when his backside itches, but different.
+Similar to what your dog does to your carpet when his backside itches, only more photogenic.